SebastianSiuol/SebastianSiuol/README.md

 # Hello, I'm Sebastian Louis M. Torio! 👋

-🎓 I'm studied at the Polytechnic University of the Philippines, and pursued a Bachelor of Science in Information Technology.
+🎓 I studied at the Polytechnic University of the Philippines, and pursued a Bachelor of Science in Information Technology.

 💻 Currently improving my ReactJS foundation.